 As a registered student you will be automatically registered as a member of the Students' Union unless you notify the President of the Students' Union that you do not wish to register.
-Further details about the Students' Union and opting out of membership are available at www.salfordstudents.com.
+Further details about the Students' Union and opting out of membership are available on their website.